matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 would be returned in Sync Order, but this is not true: the proposal will return events in Topological Order, which is useless for determining which events are read.

+### Avoiding saying "Stream Order"

+We could avoid the phrase Stream Order in this proposal, and instead simply talk about a consistent order that the server and client agree on because it is included with event info.

+We could even note that we expect it to be Stream Order for homeservers that have such a concept, but the important thing for us is that it is consistent and explicit.

+### The server calculates unread status

+We could use the definitions within this proposal but avoid calculating what was unread on the client.
+Instead we could ask the server to figure out which rooms are unread.

+The client will still need to know which events are unread in order to process notifications that are encrypted when they pass through the server, so this proposal would probably be unaltered even if we added the capability for servers to surface which rooms are unread.

 ## Security considerations